 Because of the above..I’m going to do something a little different, and then tell you about these easy and delicious butter pecan white chocolate crunch clusters.
 You know how some bloggers choose one day of the week to write about stuff they love, sometimes with links?
 Well, I’m going to do a quick list of things that bugged or annoyed me the past week, minus links.

 1. I ordered two stuffed artichokes from a very reputable and amazing Italian Emporium.
 They were kind of pricey, but I knew they were going to be good, and they were..until I got half-way through the stuffing in the center.
 With one deep forkful, my mouth was full of prickly, dry bristles.
 Yep, they left the choke in.
 The stuffing was ruined and I had to rinse the heart (the best part) off, after I pulled out the remaining choke, not to mention my mouth out..like 20 times.
 It was a mess and a major disappointment.
 Even after alerting them to this, they continue to leave the choke in.

-I imagine a disgruntled employee with a pornstache and stained white apron, who hates his job so much, he takes pleasure in it..
+I imagine a disgruntled employee, with a pornstache and stained white apron, who hates his job so much that he takes pleasure in leaving the choke in.

-“Oh, yes, *rubbing his hands together with glee* it looks and smells deeeelicious, but just wait until they get to the choke!
-The artichoke and luscious stuffing will be ruined…RUINED!
-MWhahaha!”
+“Oh, yes, (rubbing his hands together with glee) it looks and smells deeeelicious, but just wait until they get to the choke!
+The artichoke and exquisite stuffing will be ruined…RUINED!
+Mwhahaha!”

-I haven’t made stuffed artichokes in a few years, but I have a fabulous recipe from Biba Caggiano that’s more than worth the time it takes to scrape out the choke before stuffing it.
-Sayonara, Italian Emporium.
+I haven’t made stuffed artichokes in a few years, but I have a fantastic recipe from Biba Caggiano that’s more than worth the time it takes to scrape out the choke before stuffing it.
+Am I right?
+Sayonara, Nameless Italian Emporium.